Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Extension to Confusion Matrix Control Problem

 \section{Extension to Confusion Matrix Control Problem}

-In this section, we consider the extension of our algorithms to solve the confusion matrix control problem.
+In Section \ref{subsec: np}, we proposed two extensions of the binary NP problem.
+Previously, we have comprehensively studied the first one.
+In this section, we consider the other extension that leads to an entry-wise confusion matrix control problem.
+We will show how our previous algorithms and theory can be extended to this new setting.

 For any classifier $\phi$, we denote the component of confusion matrix at $k$-th row and $r$-th column as $R_{kr}(\phi) = \tp_{X|Y=k}(\phi(X) = r)$, where $r$, $k = 1, \ldots, K$.
 We may abuse the notations used in the previous sections, and the readers shall keep in mind that we are discussing a different version of the NP problem in this section.

 We are interested in the following \textit{generalized} Neyman-Pearson \textit{multi-class} classification (GNPMC) problem: